nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Composite:** Pertaining to being made of two or more different components, as in the structural composition of bimetallic nanoparticles.

-### Expanded Definition and Usage\nBimetallic nanoparticles are at the forefront of nanotechnology innovations, particularly in enhancing the efficiency and selectivity of catalysts used in industrial processes, such as petroleum refining and emissions reduction.
+### Expanded Definition and Usage:
+Bimetallic nanoparticles are at the forefront of nanotechnology innovations, particularly in enhancing the efficiency and selectivity of catalysts used in industrial processes, such as petroleum refining and emissions reduction.
 Their unique electronic structure and the potential for site isolation between metals greatly affect their catalytic properties, making them valuable for reactions that require precise control over oxidation states or electronic interactions.
 Additionally, in energy technologies, they are used to improve the performance and lifespan of battery systems and fuel cells.
 In medicine, their enhanced properties are exploited in imaging techniques to improve the contrast and resolution of scans.